 Since 2011, North Carolina has engaged in a legislative and administrative process designed to establish a system of governance for natural gas development, known as fracking.
 During this process, North Carolina officials studied the issues, heard expert testimony, reviewed BMPs from other states, and heard concerns from citizens and community groups.
 On November 14th, the Mining and Energy Commission (MEC) adopted a rules package that will now be reviewed by the Rules Review Commission.
-The rules can be downloaded here.

 While the final regulations have been much improved by a process that involved expert testimony and public comment, critical areas within the final regulations, such as well setback requirements, fall short of those established in other states, and gaps remain in areas as fundamental as waste-water disposal and compulsory pooling.
 As a result, the current regulatory system does not adequately protect North Carolina’s landowners, land, water, and air.

 An effective regulatory structure must be both comprehensive and effective.
 As any farmer knows, an effective fence must be “horse high, pig tight and bull strong.”
 As with a pasture fence, gaps or weak areas of a regulatory framework negate the effectiveness of strong areas.
 While RAFI thanks the MEC for many strong provisions within the rule set, the gaps and weaknesses negate the strengths.

 RAFI also deeply rejects the analysis that regulations must be weak enough for the industry to operate profitably in North Carolina under current gas prices and with current technology.
 Landowner rights, public health, and environmental protection must be a prerequisite for fracking in North Carolina.
 The current regulatory structure fails to meet this prerequisite.